Gormiti (2008 TV series)

 It was broadcast for the first time on Italia 1 and Canal J from 27 October 2008.
-It started on October 5, 2009 on Cartoon Network in the United States, and on CITV and Nicktoons in the United Kingdom.
+It aired on October 5, 2009 on Cartoon Network in the United States, and on CITV and Nicktoons in the United Kingdom.
 The second season returned to the USA and Canada in Summer 2012.

-The series got good ratings worldwide and positive reviews.
-A new CGI series, titled Gormiti Nature Unleashed, began airing in Italy in 2012.
-A third series began airing in 2018.
+The series had high ratings worldwide and received positive reviews.
+A new CGI series, titled Gormiti Nature Unleashed, began airing in Italy in 2012, followed by a third series in 2018.

 Plot

 The show follows two brothers, Nick and Toby, who discover that they have the power to transform into powerful creatures known as Gormitis.
 Their two friends Jessica and Lucas join the fight, and together they harness the power of the four elements.
-Now it's up to them to save their world, and many others, from destruction.
+Now it is up to them to save their world, and many others, from destruction theats.